Annual Facility Grant

 Each board of education is encouraged to develop a long-term maintenance plan that articulates a board of education's strategy with regard to maintaining or improving the condition of facilities within its inventory of capital assets.
 Each board should coordinate its AFG expenditures with its regular operations and maintenance activities, local capital expenditures and any major capital replacement or rejuvenation projects.

 To comply with Treasury Board direction, each school district must annually provide the Ministry with an AFG project and spending plan prior to the allocation of AFG funding.
 Specifically, each school district’s plan will include a list of AFG projects and expenditures expected to be undertaken during the fiscal year (April 1st to March 31st).

 Each school district will be granted a single Certificate of Approval (COA) for the capital allocation needed to complete the planned AFG projects.
-A standard capital bylaw will be required prior to the issue of the COA.
 In accordance with Provincial Treasury policy, draws against the COA cannot occur until capital project expenditures have been made.